-Reset the power folding mirrors if the mirrors:
+Reset the power folding mirrors if:

-- Are accidentally obstructed while folding. - Are accidentally manually folded/ unfolded.

-- Do not stay in the unfolded position. - Vibrate at normal driving speeds.
+- The mirrors are accidentally obstructed while folding. - They are accidentally manually folded/unfolded. - The mirrors do not stay in the unfolded position. - The mirrors vibrate at normal driving speeds.

 Fold and unfold the mirrors one time using the mirror controls to reset them to their normal position.
 A noise may be heard during the resetting of the power folding mirrors.
 This sound is normal after a manual folding operation.